Italianità: An Exhibition, a Book

 Let's start with the exhibition, A Legacy of Making

-A Legacy of Making: 21 Contemporary Italian American Artists is on view at the John D. Calandra Institute in Midtown Manhattan until January 12, 2024.
+A Legacy of Making: 21 Contemporary Italian American Artists is on view at the John D. Calandra Institute in Midtown Manhattan until the end of April, 2024.
 Curated by Joseph Sciorra and me, it features 21 artists from the newly published book, Italianità: Contemporary Art Inspired by the Italian Immigrant Experience.

 At the John D. Calandra Institute in Manhattan: A Legacy of Making: 21 Contemporary Italian American Artists, up through January 12